 Make sure that you are tracking your progress as you sell things, spend less, and save more!
 As you see just how much you can save in a short amount of time you will be motivated to continue the process.
 If you’re on your debt free journey, don’t let this motivation end here.
 Keep up the intensity so you can pay off debt faster than you ever thought was possible.
 Just remember that sacrificing now means experiencing abundance later!

 Need more tools to help you crush debt and save money?
-Click HERE for my free Debt Free Bundle!
-It includes a debt snowball tracker, printable cash envelopes, and a debt free thermometer.
+Sign up for my FREE 6 Day Budgeting Basics Email Course.
+It includes 14 pages of free printables as well as information to help you save money, budget, and pay off debt.
 It’s sure to help you stay motivated and on track as you save $1,000 fast!